chimera-linux/dinit-chimera/README.md

 ## Device dependencies

 The `dinit-chimera` suite allows services to depend on devices.
-Currently, block devices, network devices, and tty devices are supported; more may be added later.
+Currently, the supported types are `block`, `iio`, `misc`, `net` and `tty`; they each correspond to `DEVTYPE.device` service.
+These take an argument, for most types it's the device node (managed symlink to it is also accepted, e.g. mapper links, `/dev/disk/...` and so on), except for network devices, which take either the network interface name, or the MAC address (which must be in all lowercase format).

 For this functionality to work, it is necessary to build the suite with `libudev` support; while the helper programs will build even without it, they will not have any monitoring support.

 Example service that will not come up unless `/dev/sda1` is around, and will shut down if `/dev/sda1` disappears: